nicklockwood/layout/README.md

     }
 }
 ```

-This method of integration does not provide the live reloading feature for local XML files, nor the Red Box debugging interface - both of those are implemented internally by the `LayoutViewController`.

 If you are using some fancy architecture like [Viper](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) that splits up view controllers into sub-components, you may find that you need to bind a `LayoutNode` to something other than a `UIView` or `UIViewController` subclass.
 In that case you can use the `bind(to:)` method, which will connect the node's outlets, actions and delegates to the specified owner object, but won't attempt to mount the view or view controllers.